dotnetting/dotnetting.github.io/content/posts/2021-05-06-testing-sql-server-failure-scenarios-with-entity-framework-core.md

 ## Final thoughts

 EF Core Interceptors are not something you would use regularly in your Production code.
 However, for testing failure scenarios, Interpectors are a nice and easy way to simulate database errors.
 Note that this is compatible only with relational database providers such as SQL Server.
-Also note that writing tests to cover failure scenarios alone doesn't guarantee that your application is resilient, but not covering them guarantees unpredictable, generaly _ungracious_, behaviour when a dependency fails.
+Also note that writing tests to cover failure scenarios alone doesn't guarantee that your application is resilient, but not covering them guarantees unpredictable, generaly _ungraceful_, behaviour when a dependency fails.

-Keep _graciously_ dotnetting...
+Keep _gracefully_ dotnetting...